evanacox/honors-forum-project/docs/crash_course/05_type_analysis.md

 ## A Correct Example

-Let's change up the AST we've been working with slightly, and switch out the offending part of the AST with a number, to make it valid:
+Let's change up the AST we've been working with slightly, and switch out the offending node `"Hello!" of the AST with a number, to make it valid.
+We'll switch it with `3.1415`:

 ![A fixed AST](../assets/images/type-ast-7.png)